grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ...
 ~~~

 Another, more flexible option, is to use something like we did in the previous chapter with a `HybridAlarm` (remember?
-It was an alarm aggregating other alarms) - i.e. instead of introducing a collection in the sensor, create a special kind of "broadcasting observer" that would hold collection of other observers (hurrah composability!) and broadcast the values to them every time it itself receives those values:
+It was an alarm aggregating other alarms) - i.e. instead of introducing a collection in the sensor, we can create a special kind of observer - a "broadcasting observer" that would itself hold collection of other observers (hurrah composability!) and broadcast the values to them every time it itself receives those values:

 {lang="csharp"}
 ~~~